dnavanith/YoutubeTitleDescriptionGenerator/README.md

 ⚡ Quick Start
 1. Clone this repo
+(Or download as ZIP and extract)

 2. Install dependencies

+Open your terminal or command prompt in the project folder.

+Run:

+text
 pip install -r requirements.txt
-Or manually:
+Or, install manually:

+text
 pip install streamlit requests
 3. Add your Hugging Face API token

 Create a file at .streamlit/secrets.toml in your project root:

+text
-HF_TOKEN = " "
+HF_TOKEN = "your_hugging_face_token_here"

-You will need to get the token from HuggingFace yourself.
+Get your token from Hugging Face
+(Enable “Inference API” and “Inference Providers” permissions.)

 4. Run the app

+In your terminal, run:

+text
 streamlit run app.py
 📝 Usage
 Paste your video script or summary.